leoncuhk/awesome-quant-ai/think/HMM Quantitative Trading Strategy An Overview.md

 # HMM Quantitative Trading Strategy: An Overview

+## Comprehensive Strategy Framework

+Jim Simons and his team at Renaissance Technologies likely use a comprehensive quantitative trading strategy that integrates multiple sophisticated models and techniques.
+This strategy can be broken down into several interrelated components:

 ## 1. Hidden Markov Model (HMM) for Regime Detection

 **Objective**: Use HMM to identify different market regimes, such as bull markets, bear markets, or sideways markets.